 Capacitive Proximity Sensor

-Calculate capacitance between sensor plate and target, and sensitivity (pF/mm) for capacitive proximity sensor design.
+Calculate capacitance and sensitivity (pF/mm) between sensor plate and target.
+Design capacitive proximity and touch sensor detection circuits.

 Formula